Gamer Koala

 Multiplayer: No

-Super Mario 3D Land combines the best of 2D and 3D Mario games into a captivating platforming adventure.
-Players guide Mario through a series of imaginative levels, collecting power-ups and defeating enemies on a quest to save Princess Peach from the clutches of Bowser.
-The game’s objective is to navigate through diverse worlds, tackle inventive challenges, and reach the end-of-level flagpole.
+Super Mario 3D Land combines the best of 2D and 3D Mario games into another timeless platforming adventure.
+Players guide Mario through a series of fantastically designed levels, collecting power-ups and defeating enemies on a quest to save Princess Peach from the clutches of Bowser, who will clearly never learn his lesson.

 4. Fire Emblem: Awakening